bostoninteractive/Front-End-Methodology/README.md

 ## File Structure

 1. **Base**
-   The Base stylesheet contains almost exclusively single element selectors;
-   but it could include attribute selectors, pseudo-class selectors, child selectors or sibling selectors.
+   The Base stylesheet contains almost exclusively single element selectors; but it could include attribute selectors, pseudo-class selectors, child selectors or sibling selectors.
 Essentially, a base style says that wherever this element is on the page, it should look like this.

    Base can also be used for basic styles that don't map well to HTML elements.
    For example, you might have background color classes in this file.

-2. **Layout**
+2. **Components**
-   Since we always use a framework, the heavy lifting of arranging components is already done for you via the framework's grid system.
-Use this stylesheet for overrides to the framework.
-You can also define component or element padding and margins here along with padding and margins for page sections.

-3. **Component**
    This is your main style sheet.
 It should be readable by a human and heavily commented.
 Each component and its elements and modifiers should be logically grouped and seperated by a comment describing the component, how it interacts with other components, and how it can be modified.

+3. **Elements**
+   Styles for your HTML elements go here.
+For example, body and header styles.

-4. **State**
+4. **Mixins**
-   Describes how our modules or layouts will look when in a particular state.
-   Is it hidden or expanded?
-Is it active or inactive?
-They are about describing how a module or layout looks on screens that are smaller or bigger.
-They are also about describing how a module might look in different views like the home page or the inside page.

-   You can also choose to put rules for your main breakpoints, or specific breakpoints that modify components here.
+   Mixins allow us to create reuable groups of CSS.
+This helps us aviod writing repetitive code.
+In the below example we created a 'border-radius' mixin.

+    @mixin border-radius($radius) {
+        -webkit-border-radius: $radius;
+           -moz-border-radius: $radius;
+            -ms-border-radius: $radius;
+                border-radius: $radius;
+      }

+    .box { @include border-radius(10px); }

-5. **Theme**
+5. **Fonts**
-   Theme rules are similar to state rules in that they describe how modules or layouts might look.
-The theme styleshoeet can also contain components that are truely not reusable, but it should be used extremely sparingly in this regard.
-If you find that you have more than two or three components that fit into this category, you might want to reevaluate with the design and UI teams.

-6. **Hotfix**
+6. **Header**

-   Placed here as a courtesy for the back-end developer.
-The back end developer may choose to put fixes here during integration.
-Rules placed here should be integrated back into the proper style sheet before delivery. **It is unacceptable to deliver a site with rules in this file.**
+7. **Footer**

 ## Approach